smyachenkov/blog/content/posts/two-and-half-years-in-gamedev.md

 Things started to feel weird as the all-hands began.
 I saw that all other presenters created a proper shows out of their short presentations.
 There were memes, music, storytelling.
 I kid you not, people were telling the whole stories from the perspective of a fictional in-game character that encountered a bug or performance issue like it was a plot arc, and fought alongside with developer to defeat new type of enemies to get to the core of the bug and help developer to fix it.
 It was wild.

-And my presentation had black and white UML diagrams.
+And my presentation had black-and-white UML diagrams.

 Timing wasn't helping the situation much, as my presentation was one of the last one.
 The more memes I watched, the more I dreaded my 2 minutes of air time.
 Presentation of a guy before me had a game character twerking over a hip hop beat.
 How can you beat that?